ocaml/ocamlbuild/manual/manual.md

             build each of those targets in turn." target_list

-The `string_list_of_file` function reads a file and return the list of its lines -- it is used in the various builtin rules for files containing file or module paths (`.mllib`, `.odocl`, here `.itarget`).
+The `string_list_of_file` function reads a file and returns the list of its lines -- it is used in the various builtin rules for files containing other file or module paths
+(e.g. `.mllib`, `.odocl` or here `.itarget`).

-The function `build` expects a list of lists in argument, to be understood as a conjunction of disjunctions.
+The function `build` takes as argument a list of lists, to be understood as a conjunction of disjunctions.
 For example, if passed the input `[["a/foo.byte"; "b/foo.byte"]; ["a/foo.native";
-"b/foo.native"]]`, it will try to build ((`a/foo.byte` OR `b/foo.byte`) AND (`a/foo.native` OR `b/foo.native`)).
-The disjunctive
+"b/foo.native"]]`, it tries to build ((`a/foo.byte` OR `b/foo.byte`)
-structure (this OR that) is useful because we are often not quite sure where a particular target may be (for example the module `Foo` may be in any of the subdirectories in the include path).
-The conjunctive structure (this AND that) is essential to parallelizing the build: ocamlbuild will try to build all these targets in parallel, whereas sequential invocation of the `build` function on each of the disjunctions would give sequential builds.
+AND (`a/foo.native` OR `b/foo.native`)).
+The disjunctive structure (this OR that) is useful because we are often not quite sure where a particular target may be (for example the module Foo may be in any of the subdirectories in the include path).
+The conjunctive structure (this AND that) is essential to parallelizing the build: ocamlbuild tries to build all these targets in parallel, whereas sequential invocation of the build function on each of the disjunctions would give sequential builds.

-The function `build` returns a list of outcomes (`(string, exn) Outcome.t` -- `Outcome.t` is just a disjoint-sum type), that is either a `string` (the one of the several possible targets that could be built) or an exception value. `Outcome.good` returns the good result if it exists, or raises the exception.
+The function `build` returns a list of outcomes (`(string, exn) Outcome.t` -- `Outcome.t` is just a disjoint-sum type), that is either a `string` (the possible target that could be built) or an exception.
+`Outcome.good` returns the good result if it exists, or raises the exception.

 ### Stamps <a id="rules-stamps"></a>